cf-platform-eng/tsmgr-samples/mysql/README.md

 ## Creating an instance

-After enabling access to the marketplace offer, it's possible to provision a new instance.
+After enabling access to the offer, it's possible to provision a new instance.

 First let's list the cf and kubernetes services:
 <pre>